 How Amazon Brands Should Prepare for Prime Day 2026

-Since Prime Day 2026 is in June, brands should start planning earlier for inventory, SEO, deals, and advertising.
+Since Prime Day 2026 is in June, brands should start planning earlier for inventory, SEO, deals, advertising, and audience strategy.

 1. Finalize Inventory Early

 Running out of stock can hurt your sales and organic ranking.
 Look at your 2025 sales trends, current sales pace, lead times, FBA capacity, and expected boost from deals.
-If you sell beauty, household, pet, grocery, or baby products, focus on your top SKUs, multipacks, and items people buy again and again.
+If you sell beauty, household, pet, grocery, or baby products, focus on your top SKUs, multipacks, replenishment products, and items shoppers may reorder after Prime Day.

 2. Optimize Listings Before Traffic Peaks

 Prime Day traffic will not make up for weak product pages.
 Update your titles, bullet points, A+ Content, images, videos, and comparison charts before Prime Day in June 2026.
-To show up in AI and LLM searches, answer common shopper questions about how to use your product, its benefits, what makes it different, what it’s made of, and how it compares to others.
+To show up in Amazon search, Google, and AI-powered shopping journeys, answer common shopper questions about how to use your product, its benefits, what makes it different, what it’s made of, and how it compares to others.

 Make sure your discounts have a clear goal, like boosting your ranking, moving inventory, getting new customers, growing Subscribe & Save, or increasing order size.
-Offer bundles and multipacks for lower-priced items, and use coupons or limited-time deals for higher-end products.
+For consumable products, Prime Day can also bring in first-time buyers who may be worth moving into repeat-purchase or Subscribe & Save campaigns after the event.

 Amazon Ads will probably get more competitive before and during Prime Day.
 EMARKETER predicts that U.S. retail media ad spending will hit $69.33 billion in 2026, up from $58.79 billion in 2025, with Amazon and Walmart taking most of the growth.